Well, one of the worst kept secrets this all of last year has finally been made public.

 There's a reason for it.

-And uh actually, maybe two.
+And actually, maybe two.

-That was those five years were uh extremely valuable to me because I learned a lot about uh people and why they do things in terms of uh going to sports, that white white communities take their self-esteem from the performance of their teams.
+Those five years were extremely valuable to me because I learned a lot about people and why they do things in terms of going to sports.

 They're really depressed.